percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

    releases, allowing ownerReferences to GC the Deployment, Service, and `syncTargetUser` K8s Secret.
-When `status.state` transitions to `finalized`, the controller performs the same cleanup proactively (drop MongoDB user + delete child resources) without waiting for CR deletion -- see §5.5 -- so that the CR can remain as a historical record without leaving a broad-privilege user on the target.
+When `status.state` transitions to `finalized`, the controller performs the same cleanup proactively (drop MongoDB user + delete child resources) without waiting for CR deletion (see §5.5), so that the CR can remain as a historical record without leaving a broad-privilege user on the target.

 2. **Lifecycle control via HTTP API:** After the Deployment is ready, the controller calls